jcccf/cs4740/lib/README.txt

 1. Download CoreNLP from here and untar to /corenlp (directly, not in its own directory).
 I.e. corenlp.py will reside beside a lot of random jar files in the corenlp directory. http://nlp.stanford.edu/software/stanford-corenlp-2012-04-09.tgz
-   a.
-Install the following packages with pip:
-        unidecode, progressbar

 2. There might be several dependencies you need to install, including "simplejson", "pexpect" and "unidecode".